Table of Contents

-Respiratory dysfunction resulting in failure of gas exchange i.e. decrease in arterial oxygen tension, PaO2, lower than 60 mm Hg (hypoxemia).
-It may or may not accompany with hypercapnia, a PaCO2 higher than 50 mm Hg (decreased CO2 elimination).
+Respiratory dysfunction refers to the failure of gas exchange, i.e., decrease in arterial oxygen tension, PaO2, lower than 60 mm Hg (hypoxemia).
+It may or may not accompany hypercapnia, a PaCO2 higher than 50 mm Hg (decreased CO2 elimination).

 Normal Physiology of Respiration

-In normal individuals, the “alveolar” oxygen tension PAO2 is maintained close to 100 mmHg, while alveolar carbon-dioxide tension PACO2 is maintained close to 40 mmHg.
+In normal individuals, the “alveolar” oxygen tension PAO2 remains close to 100 mmHg, while alveolar carbon-dioxide tension PACO2 is maintained close to 40 mmHg.

-The resulting mixing of a small amount of deoxygenated blood makes the PO2 of arterial blood (PaO2) slightly lower than that of alveolar air (PAO2).
-Normal A-a gradient is about < 10 mmHg.
-If A-a gradient is normal, it means there is no defect in the diffusion of gases.
+The resulting mix of a small amount of deoxygenated blood makes the PO2 of arterial blood (PaO2) slightly lower than that of alveolar air (PAO2).
+A normal A-a gradient is about < 10 mmHg.
+If the A-a gradient is normal, it means there is no defect in the diffusion of gases.
 The A-a gradient helps to outline the different causes of respiratory failure.

 PAO2 = FIO2 × (PB – PH2 O) – PACO2/R